-Northridge is committed to its Leaders introducing children to Jesus Christ in a safe, secure and loving environment as oaks of righteousness honouring His name.
-This Child Protection Policy reflects our desire and dedication to act in accordance with the Child Safe Standards accepted by the NSW Government as recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse, including to:
+Northridge is committed to its Leaders providing care to Storehouse Families in a safe, secure and loving environment.
+This Storehouse Policy reflects our desire and dedication to act in accordance with the Child Safe Standards accepted by the NSW Government as recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse, including to:

-- promote the safety, welfare and wellbeing of children during their participation in activities involving children organised by Northridge, including Kids Church, Youth, worship, special events and conferences; - assist employees, volunteers and others to recognise child abuse; and - report child abuse and other misconduct to the NSW Police or other authorities in accordance with our legal obligations, or where there are reasonable grounds for suspecting a child is at risk of significant harm.
+- promote the safety, welfare and wellbeing of children during their attendance at a Storehouse appointment and events organised by Northridge for Storehouse Families; - respect the parents of Storehouse Families by providing appropriate compassion and care; - assist employees, volunteers and others to recognise child abuse; and - report child abuse and other misconduct to the NSW Police or other authorities in accordance with our legal obligations, or where there are reasonable grounds for suspecting a child is at risk of significant harm.